2026 Copa Norte

-The 2026 Copa Norte will be the 7th edition of the football competition held in Brazil.
-The 2026 edition marks the return of the competition, which has not been held since 2002.
+The 2026 Copa Norte was the 7th edition of the football competition held in Brazil.
+The 2026 edition marked the return of the competition, which has not been held since 2002.
 Featuring 12 clubs, Acre, Amazonas, Pará, Rondônia and Roraima have two vacancies; Amapá with one.
 The other one berth was set according to CBF ranking.

-The champion will have a spot in the third round of the 2027 Copa do Brasil and the 2026 Copa Verde.
+In the finals, Paysandu defeated Nacional 5–2 on aggregate to win their second title and a place in the third round of the 2027 Copa do Brasil and earned the right to play against 2026 Copa Centro-Oeste winners Anápolis in the 2026 Copa Verde.